 QUALIFIED FAMILY-OWNED BUSINESS INTEREST (QFOBI).
 The Internal Revenue Code permits a "qualified family-owned business interest" to be deducted from a gross estate.
 To qualify for the deduction, the following requirements must be met:

 SPECIAL USE REAL ESTATE VALUATION.
 For federal estate tax purposes, real estate is usually valued at its "highest and best use" value.
 This can sometimes produce unfair results, such as where a family farm is located adjacent to more valuable commercial real estate.
 To address this unfairness, the Internal Revenue Code permits certain real estate to be valued at its "actual use" rather than its "highest and best use."

 CHARITABLE TRANSFERS.
 Lifetime charitable transfers or gifts to charities upon death can reduce the size of the estate and thereby reduce estate taxes.
 Lifetime gifts provide the added benefit of an income tax deduction.
 Gifts can also be made in a manner that lets the donor retain the right to use the gifted asset or income therefrom until death.

 Estate tax issues can require a sophisticated analysis of one of the most complicated pieces of legislation in American law.
-A qualified professional's help can make the difference between accomplishing your goals and total disaster.
-Contact a local tax attorney for a free initial case assessment to learn how they can help ensure that your assets get to the people you want to have them, rather than ending up in federal coffers.
+Contact a local tax attorney to ensure that your assets go to the people you want to have them, rather than ending up with the government.